EddyLuten/mkdocs-live-edit-plugin/README.md

 [![A video showing how to use v0.1.0](https://img.youtube.com/vi/8aUToGfXGVA/0.jpg)](https://www.youtube.com/watch?v=8aUToGfXGVA)

-If for any reason you want to override the port that the Live Edit WebSocket is operating on, you can do so by setting the `websockets_port` option for the `live-edit` plugin, like so:
+If, for any reason, you want to override the port that the Live Edit WebSocket is operating on, you can do so by setting the `websockets_port` option for the `live-edit` plugin like so:

 ```yml
 plugins: